Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Results

 \subsubsection{Combined distribution of \mbh\ and $L_{\rm bb, fit}$ of detected flares}

 In Figure~\ref{fig:LFitMbh2D} we look at the 2D histogram for $L_{\rm bb, fit}$ and \mbh.
 In addition to presenting the results of the previous two subsections in a unified manner, this plot also illustrates how a number of our assumptions relating \mbh, the mass $M_\ast$ of the disrupted star, and $L_{\rm bb}$, are used.
 The diagonal dashed black line represents the Eddington limit.
 The horizontal dashed black line represents our choice for $L_{\rm bb, min}$.
-Some values of $L_{\rm bb, fit}$ fall below this value, especially at lower \mbh, because of the way that dust alters the fitted luminosity.
+Some values of $L_{\rm bb, fit}$ fall below this value, especially at lower \mbh, because of our treatment of how host dust obscuration alters the fitted luminosity.
 Again we point out that the value of \mbh\ at which these two black dashed curves intersect effectively defines a lower limit on \mbh\ for detected flares.

 The three colored dashed lines relate to the role that stellar mass plays in setting allowable flare luminosities and values for \mbh.
 The vertical portion of these curves corresponds to the Hills mass for the given stellar mass (see equation~\ref{eq:Hills}).
 The diagonal portion of these curves represents the luminosity limit for the maximum mass fallback rate at this stellar mass and \mbh, assuming $\beta = 1$ and $0.1$ radiative efficiency.